Borough Wide

 The number of missing UK pets spikes by 47% in the Summer

-The UK saw a significant jump in reported lost pets during the Summer compared to the rest of the year.
+The UK saw a significant jump in reported lost pets during the Summer in 2023 compared to the rest of the year.
 From the 120,000 missing pets reported to PetRadar, the team has seen a similar trend around the world, highlighting just how dangerous the season can be for pets.

 Speaking about the trend, David Olthaar, the organisation's founder said: "Pets are creatures of habit and are more likely to run away when their routines change.
 So, when people go on holiday and leave them with a sitter, they can panic.
 Alongside this, windows and doors are likely to be opened in hot weather, creating the perfect escape route for an adventurous pet!"